donia-lab/MetaBGC/MetaBGC-V1/README.md

 export PYTHONPATH="<PATH>/MetaBGC/MetaBGC-V1_Scripts"
 ```

-The python scripts for each module in available in the folder with the same name and can be run directly from commandline.
+The python scripts for each module are available in the folder with the same name and can be run directly from the commandline.

 ### Program Structure